Epineph/zfsArch/README.md

 sudo chmod -R u+rw /opt

-# ------- a "short" comment on changing permissions and/or recursive operations
-# SKIP if you have been using linux for a while or aleast somewhat familiar with it
-# ONLY RELEVANT if your new and therefore not likely to bere at all!
-# If you are new, you may want to reconsider installing another filesystem
-you may find it helpful but you would not probabably not
-# b

 # Whereas changing permissions at /opt is safe, changing permissions
 # at locations that have restricted permissions can be problematic
 # and in some cases wreak havoc on your system.
 In many cases, problems